Category: News

 Hriatpuii Vanlal

-Amidst the uncertainties that beset me, my steadfast faith and belief began to falter, and I found myself on the brink of surrender.
+Amid the uncertainties that beset me, my steadfast faith and belief began to falter, and I found myself on the brink of surrender.
 It was during this vulnerable moment of despair that I encountered Dr. Audra Morse, the esteemed Department Chair at the time.
 Her inquiry into my well-being and subsequent invitation to her office provided a timely beacon of hope, serving as a catalyst for renewed determination.
 In a milieu where diversity in age, ethnicity, lifestyle, and academic pursuits distinguished me from my peers, I never experienced disregard or neglect.
-The unwavering support and guidance of the faculties, particularly the professors within my course of study, played an integral role in shaping my academic journey.
+The unwavering support and guidance of the faculty, particularly the professors within my course of study, played an integral role in shaping my academic journey.

 Though the trials I faced were arduous and often perplexing, I now reflect with gratitude upon the strength I have gained from confronting them.
 Each experience has contributed to my personal growth, molding me into a stronger individual than I was before.

-“I extend my deepest gratitude to the eminent faculties and officials of Michigan Technological University for their assistance and guidance throughout my coursework for a Master’s Degree.
+“I extend my deepest gratitude to the eminent faculty and officials of Michigan Technological University for their assistance and guidance throughout my coursework for a Master’s Degree.
 Their collective efforts have undoubtedly played a pivotal role in the fulfillment of my destined purpose.”

 Outstanding Reviewer for 2023 Award for Erfani